hschickdevs/personal-developer-blog/README.md

 # Harrison's Developer Blog

-This unfinished-website is a refactor of a bootstrap template in order to run on a Flask Webapp.
+I created a personal developer blog using Flask, Jinja, and Bootstrap.
+This website is a refactor of a bootstrap template in order to run on a Flask Webapp.
+The point of the blog would be to post articles about my career progression and projects as a software developer.

-Articles are stored on a local sqlite database.
+Articles, users, and comments are stored on a local sqlite database, and retreived using Flask-SQLAlchemy.

 📚 **Tech Stack**:
+- HTML, Jinja
-- HTML, CSS, JS
+- CSS, Bootstrap
 - Flask
-- Jinja
 - Sqlite / SQLAlchemy
-- Bootstrap

 🧰 **Full CRUD operation**:
 1. Create blog posts & comments